JoeCrumbs/odin-google-homepage/README.md

 ## [Project 1 - Build the google.com homepage](https://www.theodinproject.com/courses/foundations/lessons/html-css#assignment)

 > [!NOTE]
-> Google flagged my live page https://joecrumbs.github.io/odin-google-homepage as fishing so i had to disable the page
+> Google flagged my live page https://joecrumbs.github.io/odin-google-homepage as fishing so i had to disable the page.
 > This project is no longer part of The Odin Projects curriculum.
 It was replaced with the recipes and landing page projects (see my other repositories).

 **Assignment**